BenjaminSivac/Projects_2022/README.md

 ***
 # R
 ## <a href="https://github.com/BenjaminSivac/Projects_2022/blob/main/GoogleDataAnalytics/Cyclistic.md">Google Data Analytics - Cyclistic</a>
-My first take on a data analytics project.
+My first take on a data analytics project where I profile users and share insights on how to improve marketing.

 ## <a href="https://github.com/BenjaminSivac/Projects_2022/blob/main/Multivariate_Methods/Multivariate_methods.md">Multivariate Methods</a>
 I got tired of seeing basic, descriptive statistics while browsing for project inspirations, and so I reimagined and improved upon an old assignment I did last year.
 It mainly covers machine learning methods, probability, and hypothesis testing.